 Hives look like raised bumps or welts.
-They may be the same color as the surrounding skin or have a reddish hue, though this may not appear on black skin.
+The color of hives will vary between individuals.
+They may be the same color as the surrounding skin or have a reddish hue, though this may not appear on darker skin.

 An allergic skin reaction causes hives, known medically as urticaria.